‘Teen Mom 2’ Star Leah Messer Opens Up About Split From Boyfriend: ‘I Wish Him The Best’

 Anyone can catch your eye but it takes someone special to catch your heart. ♥️ @liveyourstandard ♥️ ♥️ Physical beauty is easy to find.
 However, when someone ignites something in your heart and soul, it is a rare treasure.
 Be the kind of person who strives to become better everyday, someone who values goodness, a person who treats others with kindness and appreciation.
 When you embody the qualities that are special to your heart, you are sure to attract them.
 Become adept at giving positive energy to others.
 Let your armor down and don't be afraid of genuine, harmonious love.
 You only have to swim in the shallow end until you have the courage to go deeper.
 LMR #liveyourstandard #deep #special #heart #soul #true #love #kindness #courage #positivity #goodness #grow #connected #quotesgram #quotestoliveby #quote #quoteoftheday #quotes #instagood #instalike #instadaily #igers #igdaily #ig

 Viewers met Jason on the most recent season of Teen Mom 2.
-Although things appeared to be going well between Leah and Jason, they recently broke up, but neither have said much about the breakup.
+Although things appeared to be going well between Leah and Jason, they recently broke up and neither has said much about the breakup.

 With Leah single, some fans have suggested that she and Jeremy Calvert get back together.
-The couple have been co-parenting their daughter together and after some tweets on Twitter, some wondered if they were back together.
+The couple has been co-parenting their daughter together and after some tweets on Twitter, some wondered if they were back together.
 However, as previously reported by Inquisitr, Leah quickly shut down any rumors that she and Jeremy had reignited their past romance.

 New episodes of Teen Mom 2 are currently airing on Monday nights on MTV.
 Fans can tune in to catch up with Leah and her family as well as the other cast members.